LucidAkshay/kavach/README.md

 ## 📜 License

-Kavach is proudly released as freeware under the **MIT License**.
-Permanent attribution to **Akshay Sharma** is required in all forks, distributions, and derivatives.
+Kavach is proudly released under the **GNU General Public License v3.0 (GPL-3.0)**.
+Permanent attribution to **Akshay Sharma** is required in all forks, distributions, and derivatives, and any modifications must remain open source under the same license terms.